GNS-Science/nzshm-hazlab/docs/installation.md

 $ poetry add nzshm-hazlab
 ```

-These are the preferred method to install nzshm-hazlab, as they will always install the most recent stable release.
+These are the preferred methods to install nzshm-hazlab, as they will always install the most recent stable release.

 If you don't have [pip][] installed, this [Python installation guide][]
 can guide you through the process.